 New York has long been a top winter destination…and with good reason!
+In fact, this one goes straight to the top of the hub!
+Thanksgiving here is idyllic.
 The Adirondack region is home to some of the best winter activities in the whole state.
 The idyllic village of Lake Placid has the beautiful Mirror Lake, as well as an Olympic ski jump complex and bobsleigh course.

 Whiteface Mountain is home to some of the best skiing, snowboarding, tubing, snowmobiling and other winter sports activities in the entire eastern United States.
 Old Forge offers lake cruises and hiking up Bald Mountain and through the local trails.

 Those who want more hiking adventures should check out the New York stretch of the Appalachian Trail.

 Phoenix shines in the winter, as its scorching summer weather often puts off visitors.
 It is an excellent place to relax and unwind.
 While not known for its nightlife, leisure in this metropolitan area is abundant.
 Visitors can enjoy a wide variety of shops, golf, and spa days.
 Phoenix is also perfectly situated for those who want to visit the Grand Canyon.

 Moreover, the city is well-known for its array of museums, including the Musical Instrument Museum and the Heard Museum, which displays a range of artworks and historical artifacts.
 A crowning jewel is the Desert Botanical Garden, where visitors can learn more about the desert fauna of the southwest.

 New Orleans truly is a gem.
 Perhaps best known for Mardi Gras, the city truly is a center of festivities and good cheer, and this is only amplified over the Thanksgiving period.
 The city hosts a wide range of cultural sites, such as the Saint Louis Cathedral, Jackson Square, and Frenchmen Street.